SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 It is necessary to check that occurrence records are not out of range for species, as these might represent georeferencing problems or misidentifications.
-These records should not be used in the Protection Level assessment.
+These records should not be used in the protection level assessment.

 The script [**workflow/qc-occurrence-data.R**](qc-occurrence-data.R)
 checks occurrence records against species’ generalized range maps